GitbyteMaster/chroma-lang/README.md

 ```
 echo "Hello World!";
 ```
 As far as _planned_, Chroma will a basic Python-based software.
 I have no plans in the long run for changing any of this.
-My guess is it will undergo large changes, so you've been warned.
+With that, however, my guess is it will undergo large changes, so you've been warned.